 The good news is that there are defences to drink driving charges.

 A lot of people, including lawyers, wrongly assume that drink driving charges cannot be beaten in court.
 This can lead to some people pleading guilty to drink driving charges and facing a penalty despite them having had a potential defence.

-Fortunately, at Josh Smith Legal we have firsthand experience in successfully defending drink driving charges in court, proving that it can be done.
+Fortunately, at Josh Smith Legal we have extensive experience in successfully defending drink driving charges in court, proving that it can be done.

-The key is to ensure that you have a lawyer who is experienced in defending drink driving charges (as opposed to simply pleading guilty to them) and is prepared to do the hard yards to study the evidence and the legislation and to fight on every conceivable issue to give you the best chance possible of beating the charge in court.
+The key is to ensure that you are working with a lawyer who has experience in defending drink driving charges (as opposed to simply pleading guilty to them) and is prepared to do the hard yards to study the evidence and the legislation and to fight on every conceivable issue to give you the best chance possible of beating the charge in court.